Serg192/uchat/README.md

 In some cases you might need to change makefiles according to our commit “Linux final”.

+You also have an opportunity to see all recently created chats and test our program with already registared user:
+  Login - Tester
+  Password - 123456

 If you found any problems while running, please, don’t be strict.
 Just reload the server and clients and check again.
 We hope you will enjoy using Message Mania!